Hal609/mtpo_rainbow_rl/README.md

 cd rainbow_nes_rl
 ```

-Then install the dependencies with requirements.txt file:
+Then install the dependencies with the requirements.txt file:

 ```Bash
 pip install -r requirements.txt